Value-added tax (VAT)

 Oman had announced its intention, along with other Gulf Cooperation Council (GCC) member countries, to implement VAT.

-Mandatory registration threshold - If the total value of annual supplies exceeds or expected to exceed OMR 38,500 (USD 100,000).
+There is a mandatory registration threshold if the total value of annual supplies exceeds or is expected to exceed OMR 38,500.

-Voluntary registration threshold - If the total value of annual supplies / expenditure exceeds or expected to exceed OMR 19,250 (USD 50,000).
+There is a voluntary registration threshold if the total value of annual supplies/expenditure exceeds or is expected to exceed OMR 19,250.